SAP/ui5-webcomponents-react/docs/MigrationGuide.md

 import '@ui5/webcomponents-react/lib/ThemingSupport';
 ```

-In addition to call `setTheme` with a string parameter of the new theme, you must pass the new `theme` as a prop into the `ThemeProvider` component.
+Now you can call `setTheme` with a string parameter of the new theme.
-Passing the prop is a temporary solution until the UI5 Web Components are providing [all Theming Parameters](https://github.com/SAP/ui5-webcomponents/issues/1396).<br />
 Available Themes:
 - `sap_fiori_3` (default)
 - `sap_fiori_dark`